“The washing machine’s stopped working!”

 “What’s wrong with it?
 It’s not that old.
 We’ve only had it a few years.”

-In a consumption led economy, goods are designed and produced to encourage their usage.
-The more we consume the better the economy performs.
+In a consumption-led economy, goods are designed and produced to encourage their usage.
+The more we consume, the better the economy performs.

 After all, where is the incentive for making products that last?
-If a producer makes something that is long lasting and durable then they are limiting their future sales.
+If a producer makes something that is long-lasting and durable, then they are limiting their future sales.
 It’s far more profitable to produce something that has a shorter lifespan.

 It’s easy money for those in the tyre industry: